arquitecturaaadcm/mapbakery.github.io/README.md

 The MODE map has 5 different colored lines which will be described in the following paragraphs.
 For the descriptions I will use this very common starting question I often get:

-> I need to get file to THERE, can you help?
+> I need to get files to THERE, can you help?

 #### Directing